SoCSTech/socsdocs.git.io/Writerside/topics/Updates-and-Maintenance.md

 ### Distribution Upgrades

-We run `socs-web01` on the Non-LTS Ubuntu Release Branch, which means we will be updating the distribution every April and October - that's when the new major versions of Ubuntu release!
+We run `seps-app01` on the LTS Ubuntu Release Branch, which means we will be updating the distribution once it is available.

 To upgrade the distribution, leave it a few days after it has been released.
 Most bugs will have been caught by the community and most likely already fixed.
 After that period has elapsed, you will need to *physically* log in to the Server.
 Once